Anomalous Hall conductivity and quantum friction: ELECTRONIC TRANSPORT: SCATTERING MATRIX APPROACH

 \subsection{Anomalous Hall effect in high conductivity region}

 Let us first discuss Hall conductivity within a coherent area of infinite systems.
-It has been found that the conductance $g_0(\delta)$ between paths leading currents in opposite directions (chiral cases c) and d)) is smaller than that for which they are flowing along the same direction (Born-von K'{a]rm\'{a}n cases a) and b)).
-It would lead to different gradients of the corresponding chemical potentials.
-To prevent this difference the occupation of neighbor paths leading currents in opposite directions has to be appropriately modified to unify both current densities.
+It has been found that the conductance $g_0(\delta)$ between paths leading current in opposite directions (chiral cases c) and d) in Fig.~\ref{columns}) is smaller than that for which they are flowing along the same direction (Born--von K\'{a}rm\'{a}n cases a) and b) in the same figure).
+The occupation of neighboring paths leading current in opposite directions, has to be appropriately modified to unify both current densities.
 This polarization accompanying anomalous Hall effect allows electron transfer without enforced dissipation due to the current differences.
-It also insures that intrinsic parts of the Hall conductivity is the same in both cases.
+It also ensures that intrinsic parts of the Hall conductivity is the same in both cases.
 Resulting Hall conductivity is given by average value of all four contributions discussed in previous two Subsections.
 They are of the same probability to appear and consequently sum of friction contributions depending on the column length is averaged out.
 Resulting anomalous Hall conductivity approaches intrinsic values given by the Kubo formula.

-Different results are obtained for stripe samples shown in Fig.~\ref{strip}.
+Different results are obtained for stripe samples shown in Fig.~\ref{strip} with two types of boundary conditions discussed in the previous Section~III as (i) and (ii) cases.
 They are composed of columns containing integer number of unit cells.
 In these cases the edge electron paths carry current in opposite directions.
 Let us assume that attached source and drain prepared from the same material are coherently coupled to the stripe electron system which corresponds to scattering problems shown in Fig.~\ref{columns} c) and d).
 In the fully coherent case the Hall current enhancement defined by Eq.~(\ref{CH_enhancement}) is proportional to the stripe width $N_sa_0$ which for large enough $N_s$ dominates.

 Because of equilibration processes within source and drain, electrons are losing all information about their past.
 The stripe width $N_sa_0$ can be thus identified with the equilibration length $\lambda_e$.
 Longitudinal conductivity $\sigma_0 \equiv \sigma_{yy}$ can be approximated by the conductance per square area $N_s^2 a_0^2$, $\sigma_0=N_s g_0$, and the Hall conductivity enhancement defined by Eq.~(\ref{CH_enhancement}) increases with $\sigma_0$ as observed in the high conductivity region.